-The fellowship is designed to offer an exposure to a broad range of laparoscopic procedures with approximately a 60%-40% case split between bariatric surgeries and complex MIS procedures respectively.
-The fellowship provides experience in complex foregut, hernia, solid organ, and colorectal surgery.
-The bariatric experience is very strong with surgeries including Roux-en-Y gastric bypass, adjustable gastric banding and sleeve gastrectomy, as well as advanced revisional bariatric procedures.
+The fellowship is designed to offer exposure to a broad range of laparoscopic procedures, with an approximate 60% to 40% case split between bariatric surgeries and complex MIS procedures, respectively.
+The fellowship provides experience in complex foregut, hernia, solid organ and colorectal surgery.
+The bariatric experience provides extensive exposure to different kinds of surgeries, including Roux-en-Y gastric bypass, adjustable gastric banding and sleeve gastrectomy, as well as advanced revisional bariatric procedures.

 The da Vinci® Surgical System is available and provides further opportunity to learn leading-edge MIS techniques.
 Fellows can tailor their experience to meet their needs and interests and are strongly encouraged to undertake a clinical research project.
-Fellows have independent outpatient clinic and operating experience.
+Fellows will have independent outpatient clinic and operating experience opportunities.

-The fellows rotate for one month at MGH in the second half of their fellowship.
-The fellow also works closely with residents within the General Surgical Residency program.
+The fellows rotate for one month at Massachusetts General Hospital (MGH) in the second half of their fellowship.
+They also work closely with residents within the general surgical residency program.

 Committed to teaching and mentoring the next generation of surgeons and leaders in medicine, our faculty is comprised of experienced clinicians who impart a breadth of knowledge and expertise during clinical rounds and in clinics.
-Our faculty is dedicated to teaching, lifelong mentorship and is involved in leadership of local, national and international surgical societies.
+Our faculty is dedicated to teaching, lifelong mentorship, and leadership of local, national and international surgical societies.

-Our group is very active in clinical and basic research with numerous opportunities for the fellows.
+Our group is very active in clinical and basic research, providing numerous opportunities for the fellows.
 The fellow is expected to take on one bariatric and one MIS project per year and submit abstracts to local and national meetings.

-We offer one fellowship position beginning August 1st.
+We offer one fellowship position beginning August 1.
 All recruitment activities are processed through the Fellowship Council, including the application process and the match.
-Please visit www.fellowshipcouncil.org for application deadlines and process.
+Please visit the Fellowship Council website for more information.

-Each application is reviewed in its entirety with an eye toward a combination of overall academic excellence, leadership ability, career development potential and personal character.
+Each application is reviewed in its entirety with a focus toward a combination of overall academic excellence, leadership ability, career development potential and personal character.

-We interview approximately 15- 20 candidates each year.
+We interview approximately 15 to 20 candidates each year.
 Although we receive applications from many well-qualified candidates, it is not possible to interview all who apply.
 Those who are invited will be notified approximately one month prior to the date of the scheduled interview.